djalilhebal/joyless/joyless-yts/README.md

 ## Implementation

-- [`npm:bloom-filters`](https://github.com/Callidon/bloom-filters) provies the Cuckoo filter implementation.
+- [`npm:bloom-filters`](https://github.com/Callidon/bloom-filters) provies the Bloom and Cuckoo filters.
   * [`npm:buffer`](https://github.com/feross/buffer) to polyfill `Buffer` in the browser.
   * 🟥 As of 2025-10-05, Cuckoo filter is bugged: It returns false negatives, which is unacceptable.
     We will need to [wait for the issue to be fixed](https://github.com/Callidon/bloom-filters/issues/68) or use something else.